 The length of time that Amazon CloudWatch retains each data point depends on the monitoring period that the data point represents.

 |Less than 60 seconds (high-resolution custom metrics)||3 hours|

 In Cloud Monitoring, all metric data is retained for six weeks.

 Amazon CloudWatch and Cloud Monitoring dashboards both provide the ability to add custom metric charts to a dashboard and then filter the charts by specific time windows.

 An Amazon CloudWatch dashboard is composed of one or more charts.
 Amazon CloudWatch dashboards can include separate graphs for services that are offered in separate regions.
 To create Amazon CloudWatch charts, you first select a region and then select metrics from those that are available within that region.
 You can add multiple metrics to a single chart, and edit and update the dashboard by using the UI or editing the source of the dashboard.

-Cloud Monitoring dashboards can include charts for any set or for all Google Cloud projects within a Workspace.
+Cloud Monitoring dashboards can include charts for any set or for all Google Cloud projects within a metrics scope.
 A Cloud Monitoring dashboard is composed of one or more charts.
 To create Cloud Monitoring charts, select a set of metrics along with the metric filters, grouping, and aggregation.
 You can add multiple metrics to a single chart.
 After you have added charts to a dashboard, you can use the dashboard itself to filter by resource or metric label.